Website Cleanup: Improve Your SEO Without Creating Anything

 If you don’t need that post anymore, just delete it.
 You could also switch it to “Draft” if you want to keep it in your website dashboard for sentimental reasons.

 If you still want the post published, change it to no-index.
-This is the intermediate/techy option.
+This is a more techy option.
 When you “noindex” a page, you’re using a bit of code to tell Google not to include that page in the search results.

 Using no-index is our way of telling Google “Don’t take a look at this post or rank it.”
 Google will not take that page into consideration when ranking your site.
 That means the post can stay on your blog, and it won’t hurt your ranking or site quality.

-Here are instructions on how to no-index using Yoast plugin on WordPress and on Squarespace.
+Here are instructions on how to no-index a page using Yoast plugin on WordPress and on Squarespace.

 Delete useless tags